DNS & Network 2 Endpoints 7 Key Features

 What does a 202 response mean?

-A 202 means no cached subdomain result was ready for a cache-only request.
-We queued a background refresh, returned Retry-After, and charged 0 credits for that pending response.
+A 202 means no fresh or stale result was ready for a cache-only request.
+DomScan queued a background refresh, returned Retry-After, and refunded the request credits.

 Can this find vulnerabilities?